Arnaud Gascon-Nadon

-Before playing for Edmonton, Gascon-Nadon was with the Hamilton Tiger Cats from 2013 to 2015 and with the Ottawa Red and Blacks in 2016 and 2017, winning the Grey Cup with them in 2016.
-He officially announced his retirement in the summer of 2019.
+Gascon-Nadon was with the Hamilton Tiger-Cats from 2013 to 2015 and with the Ottawa Redblacks in 2016 and 2017, winning the Grey Cup with them in 2016.
+He dressed in six games for the Edmonton Eskimos in 2018.
+He became a free agent after the 2018 season.
+Gascon-Nadon officially announced his retirement in the summer of 2019.

 He endorsed the Conservative Party of Quebec for the 2022 Quebec general election.